yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <h2 align="left">Yusuf Salman Ahmed</h2>

-<code>Cloud & Software Engineer</code>
+<code>Developer</code>
 <br><br>
-I'm a Computer Science BSc who has proven experience in cloud technologies and development (AWS, GCP & Azure).
-Currently, I'm working on upskilling my knowledge of cloud architecture by pursuing certifications and learning DevOps tools.
+I'm a Computer Science BSc who has proven experience in development with Python, Java, SQL, AWS.
+Currently, I'm working on gaining knowledge in development and finance.

-- 🔭 I have worked at a private physiotherapy clinic as a cloud infrastructure engineer
+- I have worked at a private physiotherapy clinic as a software developer intern

-- 📄 Reach out to me: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)
+- Reach out to me: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)

-- ☁️ I am open to contributing to cloud-based projects
+- I am open to contributing to projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">